dj-sciops/utah_organoids/README.md

 ## Data upload

-1. On Windows, open the command prompt application.
+1. On Windows, open the command prompt application by searching for the following:
     ```
     Anaconda Prompt (miniconda3)
     ```